Blog » Sidemount Diving Articles » The $1200 Budget Sidemount Diver

 The demand for budget sidemount equipment

 I see a lot of posts on online forums where novice-intermediate divers are looking for economical options to convert their equipment for sidemount use.
-These are often short-cut type solutions; seeking DIY fixes for adapting backmount wings and ways to make use of less than optimal regulators that cause big hose routing problems.
+These are often short-cut type solutions; seeking DIY fixes for adapting backmount wings and ways to make use of less-than-optimal regulators that cause big hose routing problems.
 They are compromises that undermine the whole, wonderful, sidemount experience… because of cost factors.

 As a full-time technical diving instructor, I have to live on a tight budget (like you wouldn’t believe!), but I still have to equip myself for a range of diving needs and demands.
 I pay close attention to price and quality for that reason.
 From personal experience, I can vouch that it’s entirely possible to get yourself kitted out with the right kit on a limited budget.